richchapler/AzureSolutionsDocumentation/docs/wip/Data_Monitoring_BlobStorageOperations.md

 Query Logs? | Lorem | Lorem | Lorem
 Function or Logic App + Event Grid | Lorem | Lorem | Will require development and maintenance

+**Is there auditing functionality that could be turned on to better see who is doing what?**

 -----

 [Enable and manage Azure Storage Analytics logs...](https://learn.microsoft.com/en-us/azure/storage/common/manage-storage-analytics-logs)